Formalizing Statistical Causality via Modal Logic: Reasoning About Statistical Causality

-We present how \AXwCP{} can be used to reason about the correctness of the backdoor adjustment discussed in \Sec{sec:overview}. \conference{(See Appendix A.5 in the supplementary file for the details of the backdoor adjustment.)} \arxiv{(See \App{sub:appendix:def:diagrams} for the details of the backdoor adjustment.)} \Fig{fig:overview:proof2:drug} shows the derivation of the following judgment:
+\PARAGRAPH{Reasoning About Statistical Adjustment} We present how \AXwCP{} can be used to reason about the correctness of the backdoor adjustment discussed in \Sec{sec:overview} \conference{(See Appendix A.6 in the full version~\cite{Kawamoto:22:JELIA:arxiv} for the details of the backdoor adjustment).} \arxiv{(See \App{sub:appendix:def:diagrams} for the details of the backdoor adjustment).} \Fig{fig:overview:proof2:drug} shows the derivation of the judgment: